mlhaus/halloween-ch4/README.md

 - In the html footer, add both partners names.
 - Create a new folder called "styles".
 Inside that folder create an external style sheet called "main.css".
 - Create a `<link>` tag as a child of the `<head>` section in the html file.
 Link it to the new css file.
-- [https://necolas.github.io/normalize.css/](Download the normalize.css file).
+- [Download the normalize.css file](https://necolas.github.io/normalize.css/).
 Place it in your "styles" folder.
 Create a new `<link>` tag before the other that links to this new css file.
 - In "Chapter 3, Part 1, How to code text elements", you learned about Google Fonts.
 Go to [https://fonts.google.com](https://fonts.google.com).
 Select a sans-serif font for body text.
 Select a display or handwriting font for headings.
 - Copy the `<link>` tags and paste them above the other `<link>` tag in your HTML, or copy and paste the `@import` statements in your CSS.
 - In the CSS file: